-Table 8-6 Host I/O Port Configuration
+Table 9-7 Host I/O Port Configuration - First port (port 0)

-Note: The GPIO6 and GPIO7 lines are read for configuration purposes at power up or reset only.
+Note: GPIO6 and GPIO7 are read for configuration purposes at power up or reset only.
 Afterwards, they may be used for UART or SPI signal lines depending on firmware options.

-8.7.2.
+9.7.2.
 Host Port Configuration for 2nd Port (port 1)

-The second host port default configuration can be changed by loading a different Firmware build.
+The second host port default configuration in determined in the firmware build.

-8.7.3.
+9.7.3.
 UART Operation